isobar-nz/silverstripe-seeder/README.md

                     properties:
                         (as with any other data object)

-If "use: new" make sure you add the SeederExtension to has_one Object
+If "use: new" make sure you add the SeederExtension to belongs_many_many Object

 ## many_many_extraFields